dcurrie/e-ORP/doc/Internals.md

 The `dd` is indexed by plan year, with year 0 being the "base year."
 Each row of the `dd` represents one plan year, and each column a parameter.
 The base year has only inputs to the model.
-As such, there are unused cells in row 0 of the output columns.
+As such, there are some unused cells in row 0, such as many of the output columns, and calculated columns.
 These cells are used to hold miscellaneous inputs to the model, such as rates of return and inflation rate.